-You may have seen her reviewing the papers early in the morning on Sky News or late at night on BBC Radio London.
+As a on-screen broadcaster, you may have seen her reviewing the papers early in the morning on Sky News or late at night on BBC Radio London.
 She’s also appeared as a commentator on Newsnight, This Morning, Daybreak, Lorraine, The Alan Titchmarsh Show, BBC Breakfast, Woman’s Hour and more.

 Her second book Screw the Fairytale: A Modern Guide to Love and Sex (John Blake Publishing, March 2014) is a funny polemic exploring modern models of relationships.
 Written in her signature ‘immersive’ style, Helen sets out to ask if the full-time, life-long cohabiting relationship is suited to modern independent lifestyles.
-Highlights include a stay at a polyamorous commune in The Highlands, a ‘wife-finding’ tour to Ukraine with a group of western men, an undercover mission at a meeting for sex addicts and interviews with anthropologists, psychologists, swingers, sperm donor mothers and more.